Agent Profile

 Choose Your Own Model

 You can manually choose from different model families depending on your needs.
 Each option charges based on your Relevance AI credits per 1,000 tokens — tokens are pieces of text (words/characters) your Agent processes when sending and receiving messages.
-See each option in the dropdown for current credit/token costs.
+See each option in the dropdown for current credit/token costs.- More credits = more complex, detailed tasks

-- Fewer credits = cheaper, lighter interactions.
+- Fewer credits = cheaper, lighter interactions

 OpenAI Models